On this page

 EPA has issued a Notice to Investigate to the company to obtain further information about this latest development.
 We expect Barro Group to explain itself to the local community and have made this clear to them.
 We are also examining what legal options and avenues are available to us given this latest information.
 For more information read our media release issued on 11 January 2023.

-EPA continues to monitor air quality and odour from the site and provide this information to the community.
+EPA continues to regularly inspect the site and provide any new information to the community.

 Compliance and enforcement timeline